 What to Expect When You Get to Fall Fest

 The event is free, but there is a suggested donation of $5 for an individual or $10 for a family.
 Funds raised will go to the Chester winter program scholarship fund for kids in need who want to participate in winter sports.
 There are usually volunteers near the entrance with containers for you to drop donations into.

 I suggest making a day of Fall Fest – this event is not something you’re just going to want to “pop into”.
 As mentioned above, you can visit the vendors, take a little hike, grab lunch, listen to some tunes, grab a snack while the kids play on the playground and other activities, and then ride the bus back to your car.
-I like to make everything an “experience” – my daughter is going to love riding a school bus.
+I like to make everything an “experience” – my daughter LOVES riding the school bus.

 Vendors– There is a mix of farmer’s market items, handmade goods, local products, local services, and more.
 I just remember the sweetest little ladies trying to manage large stalks of corn as they walked to the shuttle – there may even be corn stocks!

 Food – There is food available for purchase, otherwise pack snacks or a picnic lunch of your own.
 (This is especially a great idea if there are food allergies/sensitivities in your family.)

 Music – Live music on the stage will encourage a neighborhood dance sesh.

 Bathrooms – Porta potties are available